 - The Airside downstairs area has many rows of benches; bring earplugs and a sleep mask/eyeshades so you can get some rest – the lights and announcements go all night.

 - Travellers sleeping in the public area sleep in the food court or the floor.
-There are no seats to lay down on.
-Some travellers had success spending the night in Starbucks, and reported better WiFi there.
+There are no seats to lie down on.
+Some travellers had success spending the night in Starbucks.

 - For uninterrupted sleep, there is a hotel connected to the terminal and several nearby hotels with airport shuttle service.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below for locations.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-To see more options there is a list of hotels near Lima Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Lima Airport that can be sorted by price, distance, traveller rating and popularity.

-Free WiFi is available at Lima Airport for 1 hour.
+Free WiFi is available at Lima Airport for 1 hour from the first time you login.
+You cannot stretch your time limit over a 24 hour period.
 Connect to the ”.FreeAeropuertoLima”.
 A premium service is also available.
 Connect to the “.PremiumAeropuertoLima” network.
 The rates are 5 USD (2 hours) • 10 USD (24 hours) • 12 USD (30 days).

 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Peru Plaza, the Main Hall, Domestic Terminal and International Terminal.